Echo-Stream/echostream-terrafy/README.md

 > Warning - rerunning `echostream-terrafy` after you have made manual changes will result in those changes being overwritten!

 ### Using the output as a Terraform [module](https://developer.hashicorp.com/terraform/language/modules)
-1. Copy all of the `.tf.json` files to another folder.
+1. Copy all of the `.tf.json` files and the `artifacts` directory to another folder.
 2. Remove `provider.tf.json`.
 The provider should be passed in by the module caller.
 3. Add a `variables.tf` file and variablize any input (e.g. - configs) that you wish to be modifiable by module users.
 4. Add an `outputs.tf` file and output any information that needs to be accessed by module users.